LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-1/README.md

  * [new branch]      studio1-my-work -> studio1-my-work
 ```

-If you go back and revisit https://github.com/jharvard/flicklist, you should now see your new branch up there!
+If you go back and revisit github.com/jharvard/flicklist, you should now see your new branch up there!
+Specificially, near the top-left of the screen, you should see a dropdown menu that says "Branch: master".
+Click that dropdown and you should see an option for "studio1-my-work".
+Click on that branch, and you should now see the code you just worked on.
+Copy the current url in your browser's address bar (you are about to paste that url into Vocareum).

 ##### Submit on Vocareum

 On Vocareum, click on the assignment called **Studio: FlickList 1**.

-You should see a file called `studio1.txt`, on which a secret quiz question awaits!
-Write your anser into that file, and click submit.
+You should see a file called `studio1.txt`.
+In this file, provide us a link to the work you just pushed to GitHub.
+Then click "Submit".